shakfu/cyfaust/scripts/README.md

 - etc..

+## Utilities

+### faust_config.py

+A script to generate the faust backend.cmake and target.cmake configuration files which can adjust how faust is built.

+### gen_htmldoc.py

-- `gen_htmldoc.py`: a script to use pydoc to generate html documentation of the cyfaust api writing to `docs/api`. (may be integrated into `manage.py` at some point.)
+A script to use pydoc to generate html documentation of the cyfaust api writing to `docs/api`. (may be integrated into `manage.py` at some point.)

 ## Testing